IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

 Before release, you have completed the preparation gate when you can explain:

-1. why the controller belongs on shellhost rather than an SSH gateway or ordinary worker allocation;
+1. why the controller runs on an interactive node (`shellhost`), never an SSH gateway or worker allocation;
-2. why every scientific task must pass through Slurm;
+2. why every scientific task goes through Slurm;
-3. why `NXF_WORK` must remain on persistent shared project storage;
+3. why `NXF_WORK` stays on persistent shared project storage;
-4. when explicit `/local` task scratch helps and how declared outputs return;
+4. when `/local` task scratch helps and how outputs return;
-5. why workers use Apptainer but do not require Java or Nextflow; and
+5. why workers need Apptainer, but not Java or Nextflow; and
-6. which pipeline revision, parameters, trace, report, image digests, checksums, and Slurm identifiers belong in retained provenance.
+6. which revisions, parameters, reports, image digests, checksums, and Slurm IDs form retained provenance.

-After RCC releases `rcc-nextflow`, complete the live gate with the bounded synthetic example and confirm that its second run reuses completed work with `-resume`.
+After RCC releases `rcc-nextflow`, run the bounded synthetic example and verify that `-resume` reuses completed work.

 ## Take-home rule

-> Once released, Nextflow orchestrates on shellhost.
+> Once released, Nextflow orchestrates on an interactive node (`shellhost`).
 Slurm computes on workers.
 > Shared storage preserves workflow state. `/local` accelerates selected tasks.
 > Apptainer carries the software.
 Keep the revision and work directory so
 > `-resume` works.